AndrewRadev/ghundle/README.md

+# Ghundle

+A package manager for git hooks.

-*This project is not completely done yet and the API is still in flux.*
+*Note: This project is not completely "ready" yet and the API is still in flux.*

 ## Usage